secretstartups/handbook/okrs/index.html.md

 ## Ally.io for OKRs

-As of FY23-Q2, the whole company will use a third-party vendor, [Ally.io](https://ally.io/), for OKRs.
+As of FY23-Q2, team members will use a third-party vendor, [Ally.io](https://ally.io/), for OKRs.
+While GitLab's Plan functionality is great for project management, it currently has limitations around cascading initiatives between teams and aggregated scoring.
+Ally.io will provide team members with a single source of truth for OKR tracking and reporting.
+Individuals and teams can still choose to operationalize their OKRs within issues and epics.

 All team members have access to Ally.io.
 New team members are automatically imported from BambooHR within a week of their joining.
 Access your Ally.io account by going to your Okta dashboard and clicking on your Ally tile or adding it as a tile, if you do not see it as one of your Apps.

 ### Ally.io is not limited access